Can you use a MacBook as a server with the lid closed?

 What are the risks of running a MacBook as a development server?

-The main ones are thermal buildup with the lid closed, battery drain if left unplugged, and no redundancy if the Mac sleeps or a threshold cuts the session.
+Thermal buildup with the lid closed, battery drain if left unplugged, and — specific to the manual pmset disablesleep route — a global setting that stays armed if you forget to reset it or the session dies uncleanly, silently disabling all of macOS's own sleep protections along with it.
 For occasional dev sessions these are manageable with the right setup.
-For production traffic serving external users they are not acceptable — that work belongs on dedicated server hardware.
+For production traffic serving external users, none of it is acceptable — that work belongs on dedicated server hardware.